Derbyshire: Sport

-Derbyshire has one Football League team, Derby County, which plays in EFL League One, the third tier of English football.
-The next highest-placed team is Chesterfield, which participates in the National League, the fifth tier of English football.
+Derbyshire has two Football League teams, Derby County, which plays in the EFL Championship, the second tier of English football.
+The next highest-placed team is Chesterfield, which participates in EFL League Two, the fourth tier of English football.
 There are also many non-league teams playing throughout the county, most notably Alfreton Town, which plays in the National League North.
 The county is currently home to the world's oldest football club, Sheffield F.C., which plays in Dronfield in north-east Derbyshire.
 Glossop was the smallest town in the country to have a football team in the top tier of English football, Glossop North End.

 Derbyshire has a cricket team based at the County Cricket Ground.
 Derbyshire County Cricket Club currently plays in Division Two of the County Championship.
 There are also rugby league clubs based in the north of the county, the North Derbyshire Chargers and in Derby (Derby City RLFC).
 The county has numerous rugby union clubs, including Derby, Chesterfield Panthers, Matlock, Ilkeston, Ashbourne, Bakewell and Amber Valley.

 The county is a popular area for a variety of recreational sports such as rock climbing, hill walking, hang gliding, caving, sailing on its many reservoirs, and cycling along the many miles of disused rail tracks that have been turned into cycle trails, such as the Monsal Trail and High Peak Trail.

 The town of Ashbourne in Derbyshire is known for its Royal Shrovetide Football, described as a "medieval football game", played annually on Shrove Tuesday and Ash Wednesday.

 Derbyshire is host to one of the only community Muggle quidditch teams in the country, known as Derby Union Quidditch Club.
 The Club recruits players from the age of 16 upwards from all over Derby, and has representatives from most local sixth forms and the University of Derby.
 The team has competed against both the Leeds Griffins and the Leicester Lovegoods in the past and is part of the vibrant UK quidditch scene.
 It is also an official International Quidditch Association team.